vrajeshpatelcs20/majorProject/proposal.md

 ## Description

-Here i will describe what o'm going to build...
+Here i will describe what I'm going to build...

 ## Must Have List